phitoduck/project-generator-cli-poc/README.md

 # RFC for `template-generator-cli` (name TBD)

+Discussion and reactions to this RFC belong [in this issue](https://github.com/phitoduck/project-generator-cli-poc/issues/1).

 ## Executive Summary

 Here, we propose a tool that makes Python software development and deployment as frictionless as possible--both for individuals and for teams.